 Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

-Premature ejaculation (PE) is the most common sexual problem of men- affecting about 20-30% men worldwide.
-It can impact relationships and this can cause stress for the man and his partner, but understanding its symptoms, causes, dosage and treatments may help a person who is suffering from PE.
+Premature ejaculation (PE) is the most common sexual problem in men, affecting about 20-30% men worldwide.
+It can impact relationships, and this can cause stress for the man and his partner, but understanding its symptoms, causes, dosage, and treatments may help a person who is suffering from PE.
 You may feel self-conscious if you have experienced Premature ejaculation, but you’re not alone.
 Studies show that PE is the most common sexual complaint among men.
 There are various treatment options for premature ejaculation.
 To find the best one for you, it's essential to understand the cause and possible treatments.

 What is Premature ejaculation?